 Inside your engine are spark plugs connected to cylinders – metal tubes that contain pistons that move up and down.
 The pistons are connected via rods to the crankshaft.
 The up-and-down motion of the rods and pistons turns the crankshaft.
 This spines your tires and moves your vehicle along the ground.

-Our auto repair in Idaho Falls often involves maintaining and repairing these various parts.
+Our auto repair in Idaho Falls often involves maintaining and repairing these various engine parts.

 What Powers The Engine

 A fuel-oxygen mixture is ignited by the spark plugs to create thousands of small explosions per minute.
 Each explosion is called a combustion – hence the name internal-combustion engine.
 The air-fuel mixture enters the cylinder via the intake valve, becomes ignited by the spark plug, and exits via the exhaust valve.

 There are four ways the pistons move in the cylinders, called “strokes”.
 A stroke is the full travel of a piston along a cylinder from top dead center (T.D.C.) to bottom dead center (B.D.C.).
 Most modern engines are four-stroke engines.

 Intake strokeAlso called “induction” or “suction” stroke, this one starts at T.D.C. and ends at B.D.C.
 The intake valve is open so the piston can draw in the air-fuel mixture via vacuum pressure created by its downward motion.

 Compression strokeIntake and exhaust valves are closed during the compression stroke.
 Beginning at B.D.C. and ending at T.D.C., this stroke involves the piston compressing the air-fuel mixture to be later ignited.